Where is Illinois? Location of Illinois in the United States.

 GPS Coordinates of Illinois

 Illinois is located at a latitude of 40.6331° N and a longitude of 89.3985° W. Illinois is positioned between five other states as well as one of the Great Lakes.
 To the north, Illinois borders Wisconsin.
 In the south, Illinois shares part of its border with Missouri and the other part with Kentucky.
-With Iowa to the west and Ohio to the east, Illinois is south of Lake Michigan.
+With Iowa to the west and Indiana to the east, Illinois is south of Lake Michigan.

 The mean elevation of Illinois is 600 feet above sea level.
 Charles Mound, a hill in Jo Daviess County, has an altitude of 1,235 feet above sea level, at its highest point.
 This happens to be the tallest point in all of Illinois as well.
 The lowest point of elevation in Illinois is the Mississippi River with an elevation of 279 feet above sea level.